Autonomous Michigan Tech truck.

 Undergraduate Experience

-Michigan Tech has a long-standing reputation of offering an unparalleled mechanical engineering education.
+Michigan Tech has a long-standing reputation of offering an unparalleled mechanical and aerospace engineering education.

 Our challenging coursework, wide-ranging options, and state-of-the-art facilities will provide you with an experience like no other.
 As a graduate, you'll have hands-on abilities and the capacity to hit the ground running thanks to world class faculty and innovative teaching—each and every course is taught by faculty.

-Tomorrow needs mechanical engineers who are prepared to make a difference in the world to solve challenges in healthcare, energy, transportation, space exploration, climate change, and more.
+Tomorrow needs mechanical and aerospace engineers who are prepared to make a difference in the world to solve challenges in healthcare, energy, transportation, space exploration, climate change, and more.
 We're ready.
 Are you?

 A researcher working on a project